sirji-ai/sirji/README.md

 - Python (>= 3.10) - Make sure `python --version` runs without error.
 - tee command - Make sure `which tee` runs without error.

-Also, you will need an OpenAI API key to access the GPT-4 Turbo model.
+Also, you will need an OpenAI API key to access the GPT-4o  model.

 ## Installation